actions/stale/README.md

 Warns and then closes issues and PRs that have had no activity for a specified amount of time.

+The default configuration will:

+- Add a label "Stale" on issues and pull requests after 60 days of inactivity
+- Close the stale issues and pull requests after 7 days of inactivity
+- If an update/comment occur on stale issues or pull requests, the stale label will be removed and the timer will restart

 ## All options

 ### List of options